koprty/Tipster/README.md

 The following **additional** features are implemented:

-- [x] Added an additional setting to change the color theme of the application which includes implementing background and text color
+- [x] Added a setting to change the color theme of the application which includes implementing background and text color

 ## Video Walkthrough